EmilioF17/MastersProjects/README.md

 9. **Wine Quality Score Classifier – Random Forest & GridSearch**
    Develops a Random Forest Classifier with GridSearch optimization to predict wine quality scores based on chemical properties.

-10. **Handwritten Numbers Classification Model – Convolutional Neural Network**
+10. **Handwritten Numbers Classification Model – Convolutional Neural Network** This project implements a Convolutional Neural Network (CNN) in TensorFlow/Keras to classify handwritten digits using the MNIST dataset.
+Additionally, the trained model is used to predict custom images of digits saved locally.
-   *(Description to be updated)*
-   A deep learning model using CNNs to classify handwritten digits from the MNIST dataset.

 ---